 - Rest in a draft free place 17 - 24 hours

-- Put the flour in a mixing bowl and rub in the yeast with your finger tips as if you were making a crumble
+- Put flour in a mixing bowl; rub in yeast with finger tips as if you were making a crumble

-- Add the water, oil, and salt mixing well until all are combined in the bowl
+- Scoop the ferment into the bowl; add water, oil, and salt, mixing well until combined

-- Flour your work surface generously with white flour or cornmeal; with the help of the rounded end of your scraper, turn the dough out onto the counter in one piece
+- Flour work surface generously with white flour or cornmeal; with the help of the rounded end of your scraper, turn dough out onto counter in one piece

-- Fold into three: fold one part of one strip over the middle third of the dough gently pressing to seal; bring the other side back over that middle third gently pressing to seal
+- Divide into four equal strips; fold each strip into three: fold one part of one strip over the middle third of the dough gently pressing to seal; bring the other side back over that middle third gently pressing to seal

-- Finally, fold in half lengthwise, and seal the edges
+- Finally, fold in half lengthwise, and seal edges

-- Preheat the oven to 475°F with a cookie sheet or upside down jelly roll pan on the rack in the oven to be used to bake the bread on
+- Preheat oven to 475°F with cookie sheet or upside down jelly roll pan on oven rack to be heated to bake bread on

-- Flour a wooden peel; picking up one ciabatta at a time, turn it over and stretch it lengthwise a little at the same time and lay it on the peel
+- Flour a wooden peel; pick up one ciabatta at a time, turn it over and stretch it lengthwise a little at the same time, and lay it on the peel

-- Turn the oven down to 435°F and set the timer for 20 minutes: if you are par-baking your bread, set the timer for 15 minutes, cool loaves completely, wrap well, and freeze (Bake from frozen for 12 minutes at 400°F)
+- Turn oven down to 435°F and set timer for 20 minutes: if you are par-baking the bread, set the timer for 15 minutes, cool loaves completely, wrap well, and freeze (Bake from frozen for 12 minutes at 400°F)